 - 2.1.
 Petersham Nurseries is located off Petersham Road, to the rear of 143 Petersham Road, also known as Petersham House.
 The Nurseries comprise three glass greenhouse structures and separate brick and timber buildings, together with outdoor areas, which together accommodate the plant and shop sales and display areas, seating areas, the kitchen, toilets and staff office.
 The areas are shown on the plan at Appendix 2.
 The site throughout has plants/goods available for purchase and seating areas, both indoors and outdoors.
 It is a single planning unit which falls within Class E. - 2.2.
 The site is located within Petersham Conservation Area and within Metropolitan Open Land (MOL), as designated in the adopted Local Plan.
 The site is accessed via Church Lane which runs between Petersham House and St Peters Church and alongside the Nurseries.
-There are several listed buildings in the area Petersham House (Grade II\), 141 Petersham Road (Grade II), St Peter's Church (Grade II\) and other listings within the churchyard, as well as non-designated heritage assets as designated in the Council's Local List. - 2.3.
-The Council asserts that the historic lawful use as A1 was an inappropriate use in the MOL and that the matters alleged in the enforcement notice are inappropriate development, which is disputed by the Appellant. - 2.4.
+There are several listed buildings in the area Petersham House (Grade II), 141 Petersham Road (Grade II), St Peter's Church (Grade II) and other listings within the churchyard, as well as non-designated heritage assets as designated in the Council's Local List. - 2.3.
+The Council asserts that the historic lawful use as A1 was an inappropriate use in the MOL and that the matters alleged in the enforcement notice are inappropriate development1, which is disputed by the Appellant. - 2.4.
 Petersham Meadows and a separate vehicle turning area and garage are located to the north of the site, both of which are owned by the Council.
 Parking is not permitted in the turning area, but it is subject to licence which allows for the turning of delivery vans, customer cars, as well as those visiting the meadows and other adjoining owners.
 Petersham Meadows is allocated as an Other Site of Nature Importance (OSNI) in the adopted Local Plan. - 2.5.
 Petersham Nurseries is a family-owned and run business.
 They are a major employer, employing approximately 170 staff, most of whom live locally.
 Both full and part-time staff play a significant role in the local community, undertaking many charitable events and contributions over the course of the last 20 years. - 2.6.
 The Petersham Nurseries ethos is to encourage positive living through consideration of the environment.
-They do this through responsible sourcing for all facets of the business, reducing wastage and recycling as much as possible to ensure they minimise the impact the tn.
+They do this through responsible sourcing for all facets of the business, reducing wastage and recycling as much as possible to ensure they minimise the impact the nursery and the café/restaurant has on the environment.
+The business has been awarded a Green Michelin Star, for the last four consecutive years - given to restaurants who are at the forefront of the industry for sustainable practices and operations.

-&lt;sup>1 Paragraph 20 of the report to committee regarding application reference 07/1235/FUL; Page 9 of the officers report for application reference 10/2914/VRC; Page 9 of the officers report for application reference 12/0067/VRC; Page 13 of the report to committee for application reference 14/0345/VRC and reiterated the enforcement report to committee (18/0025/EN/BCN).
+1 Paragraph 20 of the report to committee regarding application reference 07/1235/FUL; Page 9 of the officers report for application reference 10/2914/VRC; Page 9 of the officers report for application reference 12/0067/VRC; Page 13 of the report to committee for application reference 14/0345/VRC and reiterated the enforcement report to committee (18/0025/EN/BCN).